Justin Schultz: Edmonton Oilers

 On June 30, 2012, Schultz agreed to a two-year, entry-level contract with the Oilers worth $925,000 including a $92,500 signing bonus.
 Due to the 2012–13 NHL lockout that cancelled the first three months of the 2012–13 NHL season, Schultz played the first games of his professional career in the American Hockey League (AHL) for the Oilers' affiliate, the Oklahoma City Barons.
 He was one of the few Oilers top young players assigned to the AHL, alongside Ryan Nugent-Hopkins and Jordan Eberle.
-He quickly made an impact on the ice and talied six goals and six assists for a league-leading 12 points through October.
+He quickly made an impact on the ice and tallied six goals and six assists for a league-leading 12 points through October.
 As such, he received the CCM/AHL Player of the Month award for the month of October.
 By late November, the Barons maintained an 11–5–1–1 record as Schultz led the team in scoring with 10 goals and 28 points through 18 games.
 As a result of his play, Schultz was named the CCM/AHL Rookie Of The Month for the month of November.
 During the month, he had scored five goals and 14 assists for 19 points through 13 games.

 Once the NHL resumed play in January, Schultz joined the Oilers for the remainder of the NHL 2012–13 season.
 Despite this, he became the first rookie to be awarded the AHL's Eddie Shore Award as the league's top defenseman, despite participating in less than half of Oklahoma City's games.
 Schultz was also named a 2013 AHL First Team All Star.
 Schultz made his NHL debut on January 21 in a 3–2 win over the Vancouver Canucks.
 He scored his first goal the following day in a 6–3 loss to the San Jose Sharks during the Oilers' home opener.
 Schultz finished his rookie season with eight goals and 19 assists through 48 games and was subsequently named to the NHL All-Rookie Team.